markgrover/spark-secure-kafka-app/README.md

 ```

 ### What's happening under the hood?
-For consuming data via SASL/Kerberos, we pass on the JAAS configuration (`spark.conf`) to all executors.
+For consuming data via SASL/Kerberos, we pass on the JAAS configuration (`spark_jaas.conf`) to all executors.
 Along with this config, the keytab is also passed on to all executors.

 These executors via the JAAS configuration know where the keytab is (in their working directory, since it was passed using `--files`).
 And, the driver (in the YARN cluster mode) and the executors then use the configured credentails to access Kafka via Kerberos tickets.